-In TAPI 2.1.3 this is for PoC analysis.
+In TAPI 2.4 this is for PoC (Proof of Concept) analysis.
 It is expected that the feature will advance significantly in future releases as a result of experience gained from PoC activity.

-31 This is the duration that "tombstone" records are retained for.
+&lt;sup>49 This is the duration that "tombstone" records are retained for.
 This prevents the log size being unbounded.

-32 This is the duration that all records are guaranteed to be persisted for (after they are logged) before compaction will consider removal based upon more recent logging for the same entity.
+&lt;sup>50 This is the duration that all records are guaranteed to be persisted for (after they are logged) before compaction will consider removal based upon more recent logging for the same entity.